i-am-scott/BSPLumpManager/README.md

 One example of a missing world entity on the client is no-collided rockets from the HL2 RPG.

 To use simply run the application, load the target bsp and check any entity that you want to keep inside of the bsp (ie given to the client).
 Pressing save lump will create a new lump file with every entity and a new bsp that contains the selected entities.
-If you rename the bsp make sure  you already rename the lmp file, keeping the _l_0 prefix.
+If you rename the bsp be sure to rename the lmp file, keeping the _l_0 prefix.